 You will receive a Board Roster in the Team Parent package.
-If you have questions regarding a specific area, for example photos, you may contact the Photo Coordinator directly, etc. The chain of command regarding “team administration” questions would be your Coach, the Division Commissioner, the Program Commissioner and then the Regional Commissioner.
+If you have questions regarding a specific area, for example photos, you may contact the Photo Coordinator directly, etc. The chain of command regarding “team administration” questions would be first: your Coach, then the Division Commissioner, the Program Commissioner and finally the Regional Commissioner.
 Specific coaching or refereeing questions should be directed to the Coach or Referee Administrator.

-VOLUNTEER FORM AND SAFE HAVEN
+VOLUNTEER FORM AND SAFE HAVEN:

-KIDS ZONE & PLEDGES
+KIDS ZONE & PLEDGES:

 As part of AYSO’s education agenda, Kids Zone is a dynamic program targeted to eliminate negative sideline behavior.
 It is aimed toward producing a thoroughly positive impact on everyone involved in youth soccer.
 The Kids Zone Pledge brings the positive behavior standards to the spectator/parent’s attention.
 The Kids Zone Pledge is also an important regional tool when a spectator claims they were not aware of these standards.
 You will be provided with pledge forms to be signed and initialed by each player’s parent/guardians.
 Please have each parent sign and return the pledge form to the Team Parent.
 The Team Parent is responsible for keeping these signed forms throughout the fall season and can be thrown out at the end of the season.

-CAMPUS EL SEGUNDO ATHLETIC FIELDS
+CAMPUS EL SEGUNDO ATHLETIC FIELDS:

 Included in your packet is a detailed list of these rules.
 The most important being no food or drink on the fields, other than water.
 Also, we have had issues with people bringing pets to the fields – pets are not allowed at games or practices, at any time – please be sure to stress this to the parents.
 This is an AYSO regulation.
 Please make copies and distribute these rules to every parent.

-TEAM & INDIVIDUAL PHOTOS
+TEAM & INDIVIDUAL PHOTOS:

-VOLUNTEER APPRECIATION PARTY
+VOLUNTEER APPRECIATION PARTY:

 Each year the Region hosts a Volunteer Appreciation Party, to thank its volunteers.
 Stay tuned for the date and further details.

 Picking out a team name is fun for the kids.
-Selection takes place after the team has their uniform colors.
+Selection takes place after the team has their uniform color.
 Adult involvement should focus on making sure the team name is appropriate (without innuendo, obscenity, ethnicity, etc.).

-SWEATSHIRTS & JACKETS
+SWEATSHIRTS & JACKETS:

 A team may opt to purchase sweatshirts or jackets at their own expense and follow the same guidelines as choosing a name or banner.
 AYSO strongly recommends not placing a child’s name on the outside of a child’s clothing.
 Placing a child’s name on a sweatshirt or jacket provides an easy introduction to strangers, thus putting the child at risk.

-GIFTS & TEAM PARTIES
+GIFTS & TEAM PARTIES:

 Gifts and team parties are optional and at the team’s expense.
 Financial situations vary from family to family.
 Participation is voluntary and expenses should be kept at a minimal level.